askui/askui/docs/docs/api/09-Remote-Device-Controller.md

 operating system service to avoid interruptions of running workflows.

 ### Android on Windows
 AskUI automation works on an Android device that is controlled from a Windows machine.
-It allows you to run a workflow on a Android device, including recording the session.
+It allows you to run a workflow on an Android device, including recording the session.
 Instructions how to setup the Android workflow can be found in our [documentation](../general/04-Executing%20Automations/mobile-automation.md#android-automation]).

 > Please also read the knows issues section since this is just a preview feature.